tobecontinued/onedrive-e/README.md

 Please beware that the program comes with absolutely NO WARRANTY, and resources for tech support are extremely limited.

 To report a bug or ask a question, create an issue on the repository.
+Code Contribution is also wellcome.

+## Roadmap

+Currently, main work is to make the application stable and new feature is limited consider.